 SwiftKey Keyboard ($3.99)

 Swap out your standard Android keyboard for the high-speed alternative that is SwiftKey.
-The keyboard allows for both the standard and split configuration for thumb typing, and SwiftKey includes a powerful predictive text tech that figures out what word you're typing next and helps you pick up serious speed.
+The keyboard allows for both the standard and split configuration for thumb typing, and SwiftKey includes a powerful predictive text tech that figures out what word you’re typing next and helps you pick up serious speed.
+Swiftkey Keyboard delivers a smart typing experience that has been critically acclaimed in many high-profile tech reviews.
+It’s optimized for typing with either one or two hands and learns your style of writing and any new words you use.
+As you use it, the predictive word choices it shows you get better and better.

 PicSay Pro – Photo Editor ($3.99)